GabrielDCelery/personal-notes/01_project/memory-palace-normandy/galaxy-map-cic.md

 **Key insight:** any operation touching the network is in a different league.
 Rewriting in Go saves nothing if the DB is the bottleneck.

+_Kelly's objection here: you optimised the wrong layer.
+You spent a week on something that lives in the inner ring while your bottleneck is in the outer ring.
+The map told you.
+You didn't look._

 ---

 ## Anchor 2 — Comms Terminal (Time Conversion — Drop 5 Zeros)